 Taking inspiration from the Center for Open Science’s comprehensive approach to changing research culture, we seek to promote open science in multiple domains so that we can reach the full spectrum of stakeholders - from the early adopters to the late majority.
 This means that we seek to support open science through multiple approaches such as building infrastructure, developing a community of inquiry, realigning incentives, and changing policy.

-Our Open Access Policy, aligned with the key principles of Plan S, aims to ensure that knowledge and discoveries resulting from our funding are shared and used in a way that maximizes their benefit.
-In an effort to maximize the potential impact of the research we fund, we want to recognize all scholarly contributions of scientists and at every stage of the discovery process.
+Our Open Research Policy aims to ensure that knowledge and discoveries resulting from our funding are shared and used in a way that maximizes their benefit.
+In an effort to maximize the potential impact of the research we fund, we want to recognize all scholarly contributions of scientists at every stage of the discovery process.
 To this end, we have signed on to the principles of the San Francisco Declaration on Research Assessment (DORA) and have implemented a Research Assessment Policy.

-Open science is a process by which research data, methods, and findings are made accessible and available to all — regardless of affiliation — free of charge.
+Open research is a process by which research data, methods, and findings are made accessible and available to all — regardless of affiliation — free of charge.